March 3, 2025

 4. Does my podcast include video elements?
 Video podcast equipment is more substantive than audio equipment.
 From cameras to lighting to computing power to editing software, video adds a whole new dimension to the podcast process.

-Actually, a podcaster only needs one item: a podcast.
-Before you start buying this stuff, try just recording on your laptop or phone, making a rough edit in Descript, and publishing.
-But if you're ready to up your game, or you just really want to buy some stuff, here's where you should start.
+Technically, all a podcaster really needs is a podcast.
+Before investing in equipment, try recording on your laptop or phone, edit in Descript, and publish.
+If you're ready to upgrade your setup, here’s where to start.

 Headphones

-If you're going to start buying equipment, start with headphones.
-Whether you’re recording or editing, a set of high-quality studio headphones isolate sound and give you a clear sense of what you’re making.
+If you're buying equipment, start with headphones.
+Whether recording or editing, a pair of high-quality, closed-back studio headphones will help you monitor sound accurately and minimize background noise.

 Image of Audio Technica podcast headphones